safe-global/safe-smart-account/README.md

 `0x1` and `0x2` are confirming by signing a message.

-The Safe transaction parameters used for `executeTransaction` have to be set like the following:
+The Safe transaction parameters used for `execTransaction` have to be set like the following:
 * `v = [v_0x1, v_0x2]`
 * `r = [r_0x1, r_0x2]`
 * `s = [s_0x1, s_0x2]`